Webinar E-Invoicing mandates (Poland and Germany): Continuing the Conversation

 No. You are not obliged to use PEPPOL, as this is only one of many possible transmission channels.
 This however is an option that is more recommendable than an e-mail due to security reasons.

-In case of retrieval of invoices that came via PEPPOL it can be more complicated as you might receive XRechnung/XML that might require conversion into your native format of the IT System you use (e.g. and Idoc in case of SAP) or a human readable format e.g. a PDF created out of XRechnung.
+In case of retrieval of invoices that came via PEPPOL it can be more complicated as you might receive XRechnung/XML that might require conversion into your native format of the IT System you use (e.g. Idoc in case of SAP) or a human readable format e.g. a PDF created out of XRechnung.

 Germany e-Invoicing: if a company has a system that supports Zugferd, but does not accept other formats - i.e. Xrechnung, - is this sufficient readiness for the requirements from 1.2025?